jonathanburgossaldivia/PowerShell-utilities/README.md

 These scripts are only for Windows 10:

-Once PowerShell is executed you must enable the execution of scripts for this you must write:
+Execute PowerShell as administrator, you must enable the execution of scripts for this you must write:

 ```{PowerShell}
 Set-ExecutionPolicy Unrestricted